The Provost’s Office sponsors three university-wide teaching awards.

 Provost’s Award for Teaching Excellence by Non-Standing Faculty

-Awarded to two members of the associated faculty or academic support staff who teach at Penn, one in the non-health schools (Annenberg, Design, Engineering and Applied Science, GSE, Law, SAS, Social Policy & Practice, Wharton) and one in the health schools (Dental Medicine, Medicine, Nursing, Veterinary Medicine).
+Awarded to two members of the Associated Faculty or academic support staff who teach at Penn, one in the non-health schools (Annenberg, Design, Engineering and Applied Science, GSE, Law, SAS, Social Policy & Practice, Wharton) and one in the health schools (Dental Medicine, Medicine, Nursing, Veterinary Medicine).
 The health schools and the non-health schools have separate procedures and deadlines for nomination and selection.

 There is a reception each spring honoring all the teaching award winners.

 1. The Lindback and Provost’s Awards are given in recognition of distinguished teaching.
 “Distinguished teaching” is teaching that is intellectually demanding, unusually coherent, and permanent in its effect.
 The distinguished teacher has the capability of changing the way in which students view the subject they are studying.
 The distinguished teacher provides the basis for students to look with critical and informed perception at the fundamentals of a discipline, and s/he relates that discipline to other disciplines and to the worldview of the student.
 The distinguished teacher is accessible to students and open to new ideas, but also expresses his/her own views with articulate and informed understanding of an academic field.
 The distinguished teacher is fair, free from prejudice, and single-minded in the pursuit of truth.